MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/getting-started/part2-content-scripts.md

 In the content scripts that you're injecting, plan on using jQuery (`$`).
 You added a minified version of jQuery and put it in your Extension package as `lib\jquery.min.js`.
 These content scripts run in individual sandboxes, which means that the jQuery injected into the `popup.js` page isn't shared with the content.

-Keep in mind that even if the browser tab has JavaScript running on it on the loaded web page, any content injected doesn't have access to that.
-That injected JavaScript just has access to the actual DOM loaded in that browser tab.
+Keep in mind that even if the browser tab has JavaScript running on it on the loaded web page, any content that's injected doesn't have access to that JavaScript.
+The injected JavaScript only has access to the actual DOM that's loaded in that browser tab.

 <!-- ====================================================================== -->